-Children can also read their own books from home or the local library.
-To choose a book that is the right level of difficulty when children are still learning to read ask them to put down one finger for each word they can't work out on a page.
-0 fingers is too easy, 5 is too hard.
+Children can read their own books from home or the local library.
+To choose a book that is the right level of difficulty when children are still learning to read, ask them to put down one finger for each word they can't work out on a page.
+0 fingers is too easy.
+5 is too hard.
 3 is probably just about right.

-2. Practising key number facts
+2. Practising Maths Passport targets and times tables facts